apache/drill/_docs/configure-drill/120-configuring-the-drill-shell.md

 ---
 title: "Configuring the Drill Shell"
-date: 2019-05-02
+date: 2019-12-26
 parent: "Configure Drill"
 ---
 Drill uses SQLLine as the Drill shell.
 SQLLine is a pure-Java console-based utility for connecting to relational databases and running SQL commands.

-Starting in Drill 1.16, Drill uses SQLLine 1.7.
-This upgrade changes the default Drill prompt to `apache drill>`.
+Starting in Drill 1.17, Drill uses SQLLine 1.9.

+Drill 1.16 uses SQLLine 1.7, which changes the default Drill prompt to `apache drill>`.
 If you switch to a specific schema, for example `dfs.tmp`, the prompt includes the current schema, as shown:

 	use dfs.tmp;
 	+------+-------------------------------------+